 “Yeah.
 I’ll bet you can’t wait for me to find those lez’s.
 You’ll be right there watching in their window.”

 Michael decides to take the remnants of Robby’s band and create his own band, with him drumming, of course.
 I agree to play bass, but Michael has other ideas.
-He convinces Ned to lend me his Gibson SG guitar, telling me to learn guitar.
+He convinces Ned to lend me his Gibson SG guitar, telling me to learn to play it.
 There is no way Michael is going to let tone-deaf Ned ruin the new band.
 Ned is a little miffed to be excluded.
 I promise to take good care of the Gibson.
-He says it’s worth hundreds.
+He says it is worth hundreds.
 I keep it in good tune.
-Michael checks my tuning by making me play open strings.
-Listening for the harmonic shows that the strings are in tune.I like tuning it ‘up’ a bit, so it rings slightly sharp.
+Michael checks my tuning by making me play open strings, listening for the harmonic that shows the strings are in tune.I like tuning it ‘up’ a bit, so it rings slightly sharp.
 As long as all the strings are tuned ‘up’, it sounds sweet.
 I don’t have an amp, so the only time I can play electric is at Michael’s.
-His house has a music room with various instruments, including a piano, stand-up bass, the practice amp, and of course Michael’s complete drum set.
+His house has a music room with various instruments, including a piano, stand-up bass, a practice amp, and of course Michael’s complete drum set.
 Mary is going to sing but no one has come up with lyrics yet.
-There’s a big discussion on whether to just play our favorite cover songs or come up with our own songs.
-I don’t want to keep the Gibson at my house, for fear that Jeff will find some way to ruin it.
+We argue about whether to just play our favorite cover songs or come up with our own songs.
+I do not want to keep the Gibson at my house, for fear that Jeff will find some way to destroy it.
 I barely know how to form chords.
 With only occasional practices at Michael’s, it’s a slow slog improving my guitar playing.
 I think I’m better on the bass but Michael convinces me to stay with guitar.
 He believes in me.
 More than I do.
+Using the amp, my sound is stening.
 After initial enthusiasm, our practices become dispirited.
 Eventually the project is put on hold.

 Also dampening our musical ambitions, Ned announces his family is moving after school is out for summer.
 Mary is bereft.
 I feel sorry for her, but it seems like what normally happens.
-She’s a pretty Latina.
-I know she won’t be lonely for long.
-I figure Ned will want his expensive guitar back.
+She is a pretty latina.
+I know she will not be lonely for long.
+I figure Ned wants his expensive guitar back.
 My music career will be very short.
 I go to Ned’s house with the guitar to return it.

 “You should keep it,” Ned says.
 “I really can’t play it well enough.
 You’re great on it.”